 Kwerk

-Kwerk is my passion at the moment, and still very much a work in progress.
-Inspired by my own difficulties structuring my time and keeping track of all of my goals when I began working from home, Kwerk is a self-employment game that doubles as a mindmapping tool.
-By color coding activities according to the kind of energy that it takes to get them done - maintenance energy, creative energy, intellectual energy, or spiritual energy - Kwerk enables you to see patterns in your actions in a manner similar to the way that Quicken enables you to see patterns in your spending.
+Inspired by my own difficulties structuring my time and keeping track of all of my goals when I began working from home, Kwerk is a life-management game that doubles as a mindmapping tool.
 The point structure of the game is designed to reward balance and collaboration - tasks are worth more if they are a part of a balanced set, and if you combine forces with other people to form a set that is larger than you could have formed alone, the point value is multiplied.
-My goal is to design a tool that people can use to figure out a way to get over the fear of following their dreams, and begin seeing work as play.
+A digital version of the game does not yet exist, but I have a large box of paper prototypes and sketches, and the idea remains a passion of mine.
+My longterm vision is a game-driven system of tools that people can use to map out and organize their goals, and build cues and reminders into their lives to reinforce those goals in a range of ways.
+The goal of Kwerk is to get over the fear of following your dreams, and begin seeing work as play.

 Crowdisplay